Your BIM Plan does not weigh enough

 The feedback was essentially that the document was unsatisfactory and needed further work.

-I guess they were looking for the satisfying & reassuring ‘thwunk’ of document hitting desk.
+I guess they were looking for the satisfying & reassuring ‘thwunk’ of document hitting desk and a value-for-money feel-good.
 The content wasn’t so important.

 In the end, both the client and consultant couldn’t identity any significant deficiencies or omissions.
+I wasn’t going to back down or volunteer for extra, pointless work.
 They sheepishly accepted the document with just a few token changes to make it look like their feedback had been incorporated (and the consultant could justify their fees).

 Less is More